From paintbrush to pixel: A review of deep neural networks in AI-generated art: Introduction

-All of this progress in AI-generated art is made possible by \emph{deep learning} which is a subfield of machine learning.
-This subfield includes \emph{deep neural networks} which have led to significant breakthroughs in various fields such as computer vision in the last decade.
+The progress in AI-generated art is made possible by \emph{deep learning}, which is a subfield of machine learning.
+This subfield includes \emph{deep neural networks}, which have led to significant breakthroughs in various fields such as computer vision in the last decade.
 In this paper, we focus on deep neural networks used in image processing and recent developments that have been used to produce AI-generated images.
-In the literature, there are several studies that address AI-generated art from different perspectives.
-For example, Cetinic \emph{et al.} (2022) \cite{cetinic2022} touches upon the creativity of AI technologies as well as authorship, copyright and ethical issues.
-Ragot \emph{et al.} (2020) \cite{ragot2020} conducted an experiment where they asked participants to rate the difference between paintings created by humans and AI in terms of liking, perceived beauty, novelty, and meaning.
+Several studies address AI-generated art from different perspectives.
+For example, Cetinic \emph{et al.} (2022) \cite{cetinic2022} discussed the creativity of AI technologies, as well as authorship, copyright and ethical issues. \cite{ragot2020} conducted an experiment where they asked participants to rate the difference between paintings created by humans and AI in terms of liking, perceived beauty, novelty, and meaning.
+These are measured through statements such as ‘I like this painting,’ ‘This painting looks beautiful,’ ‘This painting seems novel,’ and ‘I perceive the meaning of the painting.’
+They found that identical artworks were evaluated differently depending on whether they were attributed to a human or an AI, and that human-created artworks were generally rated more highly than AI-generated ones.
 Other important issues today are credit allocation and responsibility for AI-generated art \cite{epstein2020}.
-Recently, a review of generative AI models has been released which touches upon various applications such as texts, images, videos and audios \cite{brizuela2023}.
+A review of generative AI models has been released which touches upon various applications, such as texts, images, videos and audios \cite{brizuela2023}.
+Recently, Wang \textit{et al.} (2025) \cite{wang2025diffusion} presented a review of diffusion models for visual art creation.
+In contrast, we provide a broader review of neural networks in image generation for artistic purposes, trace their temporal progress, present accessible technical explanations, and address important issues related to aesthetics and ethics.
+We include visual comparisons that make the technical discussion more tangible and offer practical guidance for readers selecting a model.